ibm-cloud-docs/BlockStorage/BlockStorageFAQ.md

 ## Why can I provision {{site.data.keyword.blockstorageshort}} with an Endurance 10 IOPS tier in some data centers and not in others?
 The Endurance type 10 IOPS/GB tier is only available in select data centers, with new data centers being added soon.
 You can find a full list of upgraded data centers and available features [here](new-ibm-block-and-file-storage-location-and-features.html).

-## If I have non-encrypted {{site.data.keyword.blockstorageshort}} provisioned in a data center that has been upgraded for encryption, can I encrypt my {{site.data.keyword.blockstorageshort}}?
+## Can I encrypt my {{site.data.keyword.blockstorageshort}} if I have non-encrypted {{site.data.keyword.blockstorageshort}} provisioned in a data center that has been upgraded?

-{{site.data.keyword.blockstorageshort}} that is provisioned before a data center upgrade can't be encrypted.
+{{site.data.keyword.blockstorageshort}} that is provisioned before the data center upgrade can't be encrypted.
-New {{site.data.keyword.blockstorageshort}} provisioned in upgraded data centers is automatically encrypted; there's no encrypt setting to choose from, it’s automatic.
+New {{site.data.keyword.blockstorageshort}} provisioned in upgraded data centers is automatically encrypted.
+There's no encrypt setting to choose from, it’s automatic.
 Data on non-encrypted storage in an upgraded data center can be encrypted by creating a new Block LUN, then copying the data to the new encrypted LUN with host-based migration.
-See this [article](migrate-block-storage-encrypted-block-storage.html) for instructions on how to migrate your data.
+Read this [article](migrate-block-storage-encrypted-block-storage.html) for instructions.

 ## How many volumes can I provision?

 By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
 To increase your volume, contact your sales representative to increase your volumes.

 ## Will I be able to achieve more throughput if I used a faster Ethernet connection?

 Throughput limits are set at a per-volume/LUN level so using a faster Ethernet connection won't increase that set limit.
 However, with a slower Ethernet connection, your bandwidth can be a potential bottleneck.

 ## Will firewalls/security groups impact performance?

 We recommend running storage traffic on a VLAN which bypasses the firewall as a best practice.
 Running storage traffic through software firewalls will increase latency and adversely affect storage performance.

 ## What performance latency can I expect from my {{site.data.keyword.blockstorageshort}}?